 Postscript: The Literary Bandol

 St. Aubyn makes numerous references to the family’s house in Provence, where he was sexually assaulted on a staircase by his demented father, a raging pedophile.
-In articles and interviews, the location of this house is identified as Provence.
+In articles and interviews, the location of this house is identified, generically, as in Provence.

-The authentic address: Le Plan du Castellet, a few miles from the bastide of Domaine Tempier.
+The authentic location: Le Plan du Castellet – a hameau situated in the commune of Le Castellet, north of Bandol and a few miles from the bastide of Domaine Tempier.

 Note on sources: The writing of Jim Harrison on wine and Bandol cited in this article can be found in two collections, “The Raw and the Cooked,” 2001, and “A Really Big Lunch,” 2017, and from recorded interviews with France Culture radio and appearances on French television.